Australian indie rock: Melbourne

 Melbourne's post-punk scene was much more experimental than any of the other capital cities.
 The city spawned a lot of experimental and gothic rock, of which Nick Cave's band, the Boys Next Door (later to become the Birthday Party) was the most notable and influential.

 Soon the raw energy of punk evolved into post punk, which combined the DIY ethos of punk with rule-breaking, genre-defying artistic experimentation.
 The profusion of small, defiantly non-commercial and often unhesitatingly experimental bands became known as the "little band scene".
+An all-women feminist band, Girls' Garage Band, was founded in 1979 and evolved into Toxic Shock in 1980.
 Throughout the 1980s, it flourished in most Australian major cities, evolving around venues (such as Melbourne's Seaview Ballroom) and community radio stations such as 3RRR.
 A few bands, like Models, crossed over to the mainstream; others, like The Birthday Party went on to achieve critical acclaim abroad.

 This era can be said to have ended in the 1990s, when in the wake of the explosion of grunge, alternative music became mainstream.
 Major labels signed three-chord grunge/punk-style rock bands, commercial radio played them and the 'alternative' sound soon became ubiquitous, ultimately culminating in manufactured pop groups, styled to sound raucously 'alternative' and appearing on television commercials for mobile phones.
 In this way, this process of mainstreaming echoes what happened in the USA and UK.